MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 # Best practices for securing Active Directory Federation Services

 This document provides best practices for the secure planning and deployment of Active Directory Federation Services (AD FS) and Web Application Proxy.
-It contains information about the default behaviors of these components and recommendations for additional security configurations.
-It also contains specific use cases and security requirements.
+It contains recommendations for additional security configurations,specific use cases, and security requirements.

 This document applies to AD FS and WAP in Windows Server 2012 R2, 2016, and 2019.
 These recommendations can be used for either an on-premises network or in a cloud hosted environment such as Microsoft Azure.